Germany–Japan relations: Formation of the Axis

 With Nazi Germany not only having conquered most of continental Europe including France, but also maintaining the impression of a Britain facing imminent defeat, Tokyo interpreted the situation in Europe as proof of a fundamental and fatal weakness in western democracies.
 Japan's leadership concluded that the current state of affairs had to be exploited and subsequently started to seek even closer cooperation with Berlin.
 Hitler, for his part, not only feared a lasting stalemate with Britain, but also had started planning an invasion of the Soviet Union.
-These circumstances, together with a shortage in raw materials and food, increased Berlin's interest in a stronger alliance with Japan.
+These circumstances, together with a shortage in raw materials and food, increased Berlin's interest in a stronger alliance with Tokyo.
 German foreign minister Joachim von Ribbentrop was sent to negotiate a new treaty with Japan, whose relationships with Germany and Italy, the three soon to be called "Axis powers", were cemented with the Tripartite Pact of 27 September 1940.

 The purpose of the Pact, directed against an unnamed power presumed to be the United States, was to deter that power from supporting Britain, thereby not only strengthening Germany's and Italy's cause in the North African Campaign and the Mediterranean theatre, but also weakening British colonies in South-East Asia in advance of a Japanese invasion.
 The treaty stated that the three countries would respect each other's "leadership" in their respective spheres of influence, and would assist each other if attacked by an outside party.
 However, already-ongoing conflicts, as of the signing of the Pact, were explicitly excluded.
 With this defensive terminology, aggression on the part of a member state toward a non-member state would result in no obligations under the Pact.
 These limitations can be interpreted as a symptom of the German-Japanese relations of that time being driven by mutual self-interest, underpinned by the shared militarist, expansionist and nationalistic ideologies of their respective governments.